 |

 One of Cuno's recordings in "Ekade Ektab".
-The therianthrope on

-the right is dragging a small antelope by the neck. |
+small antelope by the neck. |

-it is with the first mission of Paolo Graziosi, in 1938, that
+the first mission of Paolo Graziosi, in

-the systematic study of the rock art of the Messak begins.
-This
+1938, that the systematic study of the rock

-professor of the University of Florence managed to establish a
+the University of Florence managed to

-relative chronology of the regions' engravings, after an
+establish a relative chronology of the

-examination of the superimpositions, patinas and subjects
+the superimpositions, patinas and subjects

 represented.

-He identified an older period, with engravings of the "fauna
+period, with engravings of the "fauna

-selvaggia" (wild fauna), representing these themes with a great
+selvaggia" (wild fauna), representing these

-deal of naturalism, expression and movement, in images of an
+expression and movement, in images of an

 evolved and careful style.